leeton1412/bronament/README.md

     - Register the amount of wins each player has
 - Brackets
     - Create a better design for the input forms.
+    - Create a input field by using Javascript onclick to remove the need to hide brackets
     - Create a way to fill player names in randomly to ensure brackets are fair and random
     - Better design in javaScript to shorten code for other developers.
     - Auto fill names in player input bars using Toornament API
     - Find away to display brackets portrait on Mobile Phones
     - Link brackets together so people can see their progression clearly.
+    - Support for more player sizes by including Bye Weeks.